Skip to content

 • [webdav] in config.toml - Path prefix and hard upload size limit.
 Requires a restart after changes.

-• Admin -> System Settings -> WebDAV - The global switch.
-Disabling it takes effect immediately without a restart.
+• Admin -> System Settings -> WebDAV - The global switch and system-file blocking rules.
+Saved changes affect new requests immediately without a restart.

-Regular WebDAV users usually only need to create a dedicated account on the WebDAV page in the left sidebar of their personal space, then enter the address in Finder, Windows, or rclone.
+Regular WebDAV users usually only need to create a dedicated account in the workspace they want to connect, then enter the address in Finder, Windows, or rclone.
+Personal and team spaces use the same WebDAV address; credentials decide which workspace the client enters.

 Static Configuration in config.toml